kravciak/shares/openAI-playwright.md

+# Problem:

+I needed to generate installation test for every policy in playwright.
+Couple policies can't be started without extra settings.
+Since I am new to javascript I tried to use chatGPT to give me skeleton of the code.
+This is the best of 3 attempts, 2 of them went quite wrong.

 ## Martin: Write playwright test

 Sure, I'd be happy to help you write a Playwright test!
 Here's an example test that navigates to the Google homepage and performs a search for "Playwright":